-Do you ever try to get your classroom settled in the mornings and feel like everything is chaotic?
-Morning meetings may be the perfect way to get your students to settle down, focus, and prepare their minds for the day ahead.
+Trying to settle your classroom in the morning can sometimes feel chaotic.
+Morning meetings may be the perfect solution to help your students calm down, focus, and prepare their minds for the day ahead.

 However, you may worry that you’ll run of morning meeting questions over the course of a school year.
 Fortunately, we’ve compiled lists of ideas for every grade and subject.